-People in Lakewood care about the environment, and our community has embraced sustainable solutions in the past.
-There’s work we can do now at the city-level to foster biodiversity, conserve water, reduce pollution, and protect our environment.
+People in Lakewood care about the environment, and our community has embraced sustainable solutions before.
+There’s work we can do at the city-level now to foster biodiversity, conserve water, reduce pollution, and protect our environment.

 - Expand green spaces and parks

 - Improve access to transportation, extend sidewalks, and add bike lanes

 - Explore incorporating clean energy into city properties and assets